Skip to content

 What's happening under the hood

 Total relief equals annual contribution times marginal rate times years.
-Compounding of the relief itself in the pension pot is not modelled here — use a retirement projection for that.
+Compounding of the relief itself inside the pension pot is outside the scope of this calculation.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 What this doesn't capture